An optimal place to study global leadership

 Creating and Managing Strategic Alliances examines the theory and practice of strategic alliances such as joint ventures, licensing agreements, buyer-supplier partnerships and consortia.
 This course covers how to design alliances, and how to avoid the many potential problems and complications in managing these relationships.

-Strategies for Growth connects frameworks from economics and strategy to the experiences of firms attempting growth initiatives to illustrate why some business can scale successfully while others struggle.
+Strategies for Growth connects frameworks from economics and strategy to the experiences of firms attempting growth initiatives to illustrate why some businesses can scale successfully while others struggle.

 Leading and Managing Diverse Organizations blends theoretical and practical, evidence-based insights to provide you with proven strategies and frameworks to successfully harness the power of diversity in organizations and markets.